-All rechargeable batteries have limited lifespans and will eventually experience decline as they age, rendering iPhones less effective over time.
-A battery’s lifespan is linked to its chemical age, depending on factors like charge cycles and how you use and care for it.
+All rechargeable batteries have limited lifespans and will eventually experience a decline over time.
+Your iPhone’s battery health is linked to its chemical age, depending on factors like charge cycles and how you use and care for it.

 Apple estimates that it would take 500 cycles before iPhone batteries start to degrade.
-It is only expected to retain 80% of its original capacity.
+They are only expected to retain 80% of their original capacity.

 iPhone does not explicitly show users their iPhone’s cycle count.
 Fortunately, we have a hack allowing you to easily see your iPhone’s current cycle count.